senceryucel/nginx-ip-location-fetcher-sender/README.md

 Currently in development.
 Detailed documentation is going to be done on production phase.

 If you wish, feel free to test.
-Just let me know if you encounter any issue :)
+Just let me know if you encounter any issues :)